AmmarAbdoh/Employees-Management-App-ReactJS/README.md

-# How to run Employees Management
+# How to run Employees Management App

 Follow these steps to run my application on your local machine: